Inaugurated in 2006, LA Opera's Domingo-Colburn-Stein Young Artist Program helps highly gifted young musicians become the stars of tomorrow.

 Click here for a list of the program's alumni.

-The Domingo-Colburn-Stein Young Artist Program is generously underwritten by the Colburn Foundation and by Eugene and Marilyn Stein.
-Special support for Young Artist stipends is graciously provided by The Lenore and Richard Wayne Young Artist Fellowship.
+LA Opera's Domingo-Colburn-Stein Young Artist Program is generously underwritten by the Colburn Foundation, Eugene and Marilyn Stein, and Richard and Lenore Wayne.
 The program was created with funding from the Flora L. Thornton Foundation.